Dmitry Sitkovetsky: Career

 Sitkovetsky's debut TEDx Talk, "The Power of Curiosity", focused on the importance and unexpected joy of thinking outside the box, as well as the need always to reinvent yourself.
-His 10-part interview series on Medici.tv ("It Ain’t Necessarily So"), featuring such stars as Evgeny Kissin, Mischa Maisky, Leonidas Kavakos and Yefim Bronfman was reaired last summer and inspired a new series, "Sitkovetsky & Friends", in which Sitkovetsky interviews the soloists for the upcoming season of the Greensboro Symphony.
-He recently launched a new programme, "Transformation: the Art of reinvention at the time of the Pandemic”, which goes out live on his YouTube channel every Sunday and features conversations with his friends and colleagues such as Sir Antonio Pappano, Viktoria Mullova, Barry Douglas, and Roger Vignoles.
+His 10-part interview series on Medici.tv ("It Ain’t Necessarily So"), featuring such stars as Evgeny Kissin, Mischa Maisky, Leonidas Kavakos and Yefim Bronfman, was reaired and inspired a new series, "Sitkovetsky & Friends", in which Sitkovetsky interviews the soloists for the upcoming season of the Greensboro Symphony.
+He recently launched a new programme, "Transformation: the Art of reinvention at the time of the Pandemic”, live on his YouTube channel every Sunday and features conversations with his friends and colleagues such as Sir Antonio Pappano, Viktoria Mullova, Barry Douglas, and Roger Vignoles.

-Sitkovetsky has created, developed and led a number of festivals, including the Korsholm Music Festival, Finland (1983-1993, and 2002), the Seattle International Music Festival (1992-1997), the Silk Route of Music, Azerbaijan (1999), and the Festival del Sole, Tuscany (2003-2006).
+Sitkovetsky has developed and led a number of festivals, including the Korsholm Music Festival, Finland (1983-1993, and 2002), the Seattle International Music Festival (1992-1997), the Silk Route of Music, Azerbaijan (1999), and the Festival del Sole, Tuscany (2003-2006).
 In 2018/2019, he was invited as Artist-in-Residence of Vadim Repin's Trans-Siberian Festival.
 He is a close partner and a regular guest at other distinguished festivals, including the Verbier Festival, Festival Ljubljana, and the George Enescu Festival.

-Sitkovetsky's name is now synonymous with the art of transcription..
-His iconic orchestral and string trio versions of Bach's Goldberg Variations set a benchmark in transcription and continue to be heard regularly in performances and recordings by many of the world's leading performers.
+Sitkovetsky has contributed greatly to the art of transcription.
+His orchestral and string trio versions of Bach's Goldberg Variations continue to be heard regularly in performances and recordings by many performers.
 Following their success, Sitkovetsky has gone on to arrange over 50 works of major repertoire by composers such as Bartók, Beethoven, Brahms, Haydn, Schnittke, and Shostakovich.
 In 2015, he unveiled his transcription of Stravinsky's Le baiser de la fée, commissioned by the Orpheus Chamber Orchestra, and premiered by Augustin Hadelich at Carnegie Hall; in the 2017/2018 season, a new multi-genre/multimedia work, Devil, Soldier & Violin (inspired by Stravinsky's L'histoire du soldat) premiered in Moscow's Tchaikovsky Concert Hall with sold-out performances across Russia.
 In the summer 2018, the Verbier Festival commissioned and gave the world premiere of Sitkovetsky's transcription of Sarasate's Navarra Fantasy.
 This performance, which marked the festival's 25th anniversary, was broadcast live worldwide on Medici.tv, with an all-star lineup of musicians including Lisa Batiashvili, Leonidas Kavakos, Mischa Maisky, Vadim Repin, Maxim Vengerov, Tabea Zimmermann, and Pinchas Zukerman.